 - Have you manually reduced the Data Store size?
 If so some of the older points may have got deleted.
-On Windows 7, the default System Restore Point Creation Interval is 24 Hours and the Restore Point Time to Live is 90 days.
+On Windows, the default System Restore Point Creation Interval is 24 Hours and the Restore Point Time to Live is 90 days.
 So older points would get deleted.

-- If you find that your system restore points are being deleted on every reboot, maybe your page File is highly defragmented.
+- If you find that your system restore points are being deleted on every reboot, maybe your Page File is highly defragmented.
 You may try to defrag your Page File or disable, delete and then recreate the paging file.
-For more see this.

 To do so open Control Panel > System and Security > System and click on System protection.